 Lately, when I look out at the students in my college philosophy classes, I wonder whether they will end up using their minds to guide our future, or to build machines that will replace their minds and do that work for them.
 Certainly, they seem to use machines more and more to substitute for, or supplement, the functions of their minds.
 Daydreaming replaced by web surfing, flirting carried out by text messages, writing by cutting and pasting, making “friends?? on social networking sites-just to name a few.
 I can’t help wondering whether this is helping, or hurting, the development of their young minds.

 As Artificial Intelligence makes new strides every day-creating machines that can play chess and Jeopardy, diagnose long-distance patients, as well as create ai machine learning that’s capable of learning on the go, and so much more-it is worth recognizing that the quest to build a true thinking machine is an old one, as are the worries that such a quest inevitably incites.
-Whilst the idea of automated machines came about a long time ago, it’s only recently that these machines have actually been performing these tasks.
-Thanks to improved technology, artificial intelligence is progressing quickly.
+Whilst the idea of automated machines like autonomous vehicles may have come about a long time ago, it’s only recently that companies like Torc Robotics (https://torc.ai/trucking/) or similar others can be seen developing these machines have actually been performing these tasks.
+It has taken a long and strenuous journey for the field of technology to get to this point.
+Thanks to continuously improving technology, artificial intelligence is progressing quickly.
 These machines are able to benefit from synthetic training data that is helping to teach the machines to identify objects, allowing them to perform more advanced tasks.
 As machines are now able to do so much more, there seems to be no limit for these computer systems.

 In 1770, a Hungarian inventor named Wolfgang von Kempelen brought a remarkable creation to the court of the Empress Maria Theresa-a life-sized mechanical automaton which, Kempelen said, could play chess.
 Known as “the Turk,?? the machine was demonstrated to acclaim throughout Europe and the Americas for nearly 84 years, in the process playing chess against such luminaries as Napoleon Bonaparte and Benjamin Franklin and causing audiences to marvel at the specter of a machine that could think as well as the greatest chess masters of the day.